franko/lhelper/README.md

 ## How it is implemented

-Little Library Helper is implemented as simple bash script.
-In case of problem it is easy to customize or modify the scripts.
+Little Library Helper is implemented as a few, simple, bash scripts.

 ## What about the recipes